-Princeton in Latin America (PiLA) partners with NGOs and multilateral organizations and places highly qualified recent college graduates in yearlong service fellowships with nonprofit, public service, humanitarian, and government organizations with a social mission in Latin American and Caribbean.
+Princeton in Latin America (PiLA) partners with NGOs and multilateral organizations and places highly qualified recent college graduates in year-long service fellowships with nonprofit, public service, humanitarian, and government organizations in Latin American and Caribbean.
 Placements emphasize the power of firsthand work experience to shape young people's attitudes and mobilize them to effect positive social change.
-PiLA enhances the mission of its partners by building their capacity to impact constructively the communities they serve, addressing the social, economic, and political barriers to egalitarian community development.
-Since 2003, PiLA has placed 320 fellows with partners in 20 countries throughout the region.
+PiLA enhances the mission of its partners by building their capacity to constructively impact the communities they serve, addressing the social, economic, and political barriers to egalitarian community development.
+Since 2003, PiLA has placed 360 fellows with partners in 20 countries throughout the region.

 Princeton in Latin America fellows apply their talents and commitment to advancing the socioeconomic development objectives of our partner organizations, with a lasting impact on communities and the lives of local people.